-- ix.
-Visually inspect the force subject and document and photograph any injuries observed. - x.
-Photograph the immediate area of the force event, and damage to equipment or uniforms caused by the force event. - xi.
-Visually inspect the members involved in the use of force, and document and photograph any injuries observed. - xii.
-Photograph any other person involved in the force event, if they consent, including any injuries identified. - xiii.
-Locate and document witnesses to the use of force to the extent reasonably possible, including known witnesses and witnesses who consent to be identified, and document their identities in the report. - xiv.
-Interview witnesses who consent to an interview, request that the interviews be conducted individually, and document the interviews in the report. - xv.
-Debrief members who witnessed the use of force individually and include the information obtained in the report. - xvi.
-Review all members' reports and supplements related to the use of force for completeness and accuracy. - xvii.
-Determine whether the force used and all conduct and actions leading up to and connected to the use of force appear to have been consistent with MPD policy, including whether feasible de-escalation techniques and tactics were used, and whether the force was objectively reasonable, necessary, and proportional.
+- the force subject, including any visible injuries - the immediate area of the force event - injuries to any other individual involved in the force event - damage to equipment or uniforms caused by the force event - vii.xiii.
+Locate and identify document witnesses to the use of force to the extent reasonably possible, including known witnesses and witnesses who consent to be identified, and document their identities in the reportor injury incident. - viii.xiv.
+Obtain statements from Interview witnesses who consent to an interview, request that the interviews be conducted individually, and document the interviews in the report to the use of force or injury incident. - xv.
+Debrief members who witnessed the use of force individually and include the information obtained in the report. - ix.xvi.
+Review all sworn employees'members' reports and supplements related to the use of force or injury incident for completeness and accuracy. - xvii.
+Determine if whether the force used and all conduct and actions leading up to and connected to the use of force appear to have been was consistent with MPD policy, including whether feasible de-escalation techniques and tactics were used, and whether the force was objectively reasonable, necessary, and proportional reasonable or unreasonable, or if it appears to constitute possible misconduct.
+The supervisor shall contact the Internal Affairs Commander immediately by phone if the force used appears to be unreasonable or appears to constitute possible misconduct.
 The review shall not be limited to whether force was authorized at the moment it was used. - xviii.
 Determine the level of the reportable force, independent of how the force was reported to the supervisor.

-- xix.
-Report all policy violations and make notifications in accordance with [II-C]. - 3.
-Review for non-discriminatory policing
+xix.
+Report all policy violations and make notifications in accordance with [II-C].

+3. Review for non-discriminatory policing